msuhanov/regf/Windows registry file format specification.md

 Offset|Length|Field|Description
 ---|---|---|---
 0|4|Data segment offset|In bytes, relative from the start of the hive bins data

+##### Data segment
+A data segment is stored in the *Cell data* field of a cell pointed by the *Data segment offset* field.
+Note that a single data segment has the maximum size of 16344 bytes (and a cell containing a data segment has an aligned size).

 ### Summary
 1. A *Base block* points to a root cell, which contains a *Key node*.